deepSalva/Complex-Event-Processing-Apache-Flink/README.md

 Notice that the output already shows the CEP analysis, showing the `"Flag"` field with an Integer.
 More about flags explained below.

 This repository doesn't include the data generator due to a policy from the BigMedilytics Project.
 If you want to generate your own data, it has to be exactly the same as shown in the JSON example above.
 But to feed Kafka, you need to feed it one row at a time.

 **COMMON ERRORS**: Ingestion time.
 The ingestion time has to be progressive in time going forward.
 Also check the start date of the Timestamps and be sure that doesn't violate any constraint in the Flink ingestion time configuration.

-**WARNING**: After the project start and Flink local cluster starts, if you want to feed the data again, and the ingestion time is not older that the last JSON ingested, then will be error.
+**WARNING**: After the project start and Flink local cluster starts, if you want to feed the data again, and the ingestion time is not older than the last JSON ingested, then there will be an error.
 For that, it is necessary to restart the Flink cluster before ingesting the data again.

 ## Project structure

 ![Alt text](img/stream-pipeline-arch.png)

 The image above shows the pipeline architecture.

 1. The data or messages are consumed by Kafka and then produced into Flink CEP monitoring engine.
-2. After the analysis, the results are sink back to Kafka to another topic.
+2. After the analysis, the results sink back to Kafka to another topic.
-3. We also have the option to store the results in InfluxDB if need it.
+3. We also have the option to store the results in InfluxDB if needed.
 The repository has an API `main/java/Stream/Influx`
 ### Complex Event Processing

 [FlinkCEP](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/libs/cep/)